jupyterlab-contrib/jupyter-ui-toolkit/packages/components/src/tag/README.md

-# Visual Studio Code Tag
+# Jupyter Tag

-The `vscode-tag` component is used to label an item, attract attention, and/or flag status.
+The `jp-tag` component is used to label an item, attract attention, and/or flag status.

 ## Attributes